mmezic/NQS_Shastry-Sutherland/README.md

-# Study of Shastry-Sutherland Model Using Machine Learning
+# Study of Shastry-Sutherland Model using Machine Learning

 This reposiroty contains codes for my masters' thesis.
 I study the properties of various stochastic methods primarly in the [main_notebook.ipynb](main_notebook.ipynb) file.